-- Exception to the rules If your client has sexually harassed any of your team members, made racist, or otherwise inappropriate and offensive statements or actions, or hasn’t paid you as per your contract, feel free to ignore all of the above and dropkick them to the moon.
+There is an exception to these rules.
+If your client has sexually harassed any of your team members, made racist or otherwise inappropriate and offensive statements or actions, or hasn’t paid you as per your contract, feel free to ignore all of the above and dropkick them to the moon.

 And by dropkick them to the moon, I mean contact your lawyer.
 There are some extreme circumstances that don’t warrant the high road, they call for the legal road.

 In my case, the client and I both agreed that there was an obstacle to completing this project that likely wasn’t going to budge.
 I also had been paid for half the project and, considering we weren’t going to continue, I was fine with forfeiting the remainder.